 The Fund may hold financial instruments that are not quoted in active markets, including derivatives.
 Fair values of such instruments are determined as disclosed in Fair Value Measurement section in Note 3.

 Future changes in accounting standards

-As of December 31, 2021, there are no future standards that could have a material or significant impact on the Fund.
+As of December 31, 2023, the Fund has determined there are no new IFRS standards that are issued, but not yet effective, that could materially impact the Fund's financial statements.

 4. Expenses